apparebit/prettypretty/docs/src/deepdive/progressbar.md

 Doing so once during startup means that the resulting styles are ready for (repeated) display and incurs the overhead of color conversion only once.
-Meanwhile the five fidelity levels of plain text, no color, ANSI color, 8-bit color, and true color offer a simple but effective means for expressing terminal capabilities and user preferences alike.
-They also are straight-forward to apply.
+Between [`Style.prepare`] and [`Sampler.adjust`], updating styles and colors to match a given fidelity level also is positively easy.

+In other words, "reality," as far as this progress bar is concerned, has two
+dimensions:

+ 1. Dark or light mode
+ 2. The fidelity level

+We should probably add one more dimension to the production version:

+ 3. Contrast level: regular or high

+Dark/light mode, regular/high contrast should be familiar from the web.
+The five fidelity levels combine knowledge about terminal capabilities, i.e., the range of supported colors, the runtime context, e.g., I/O being redirected, and user preferences, e.g., an aversion to or hunger for color, all into a simple five step scale:

+ 1. Plain
+ 2. No color
+ 3. ANSI color
+ 4. 8-bit color
+ 5. Full or true color

+That definition reflects one distinction that, unfortunately, most terminal applications ignore: There is a meaningful and important difference between *plain*, i.e., not styling terminal output and hence not using ANSI escape sequences, and *no color*, i.e., not using colors but still leveraging ANSI escape codes for screen management, cursor movement, and text attributes such as bold.
+The former helps when running tools non-interactively or when capturing output as a log.
+The latter helps when color would be a distraction.
+Terminal applications should support both!

 ### 5. Display Content

-With that, the progress bar script is ready for turning progres events into progress bar updates.
+With that, the progress bar script is ready for turning randomized progress events progress bar updates.
 Each update assembles the rich text for the progress bar, moves the (invisible) cursor to the beginning of the line, writes the rich text to terminal output, and flushes the output:

 ```python
 for percent in progress_reports():